§ Trust Spanning Protocol (TSP) Specification

 § Public-Key Authenticated Encryption

 TSP uses strong public key encryption schemes that supports IND-CCA2 (Indistinguishability under Adaptive Chosen Ciphertext Attack).
-These schemes are also called Integrated Encryption Schemes (IES), or ECIES if using Elliptic Curves. or Hybrid Public Key Encryption (HPKE) since they combine public key cryptography with the efficiency of symmetric key encryption/decryption operations.
+These schemes are also called Integrated Encryption Schemes (IES), ECIES if using Elliptic Curves, or Hybrid Public Key Encryption (HPKE) since they combine public key cryptography with the efficiency of symmetric key encryption/decryption operations.
 These schemes follow similar designs that incorporate a key exchange mechanism (KEM), a key derivation function (KDF), and a symmetric encryption scheme using the ephemeral derived key, or formalized as an Authenticated Encryption with Associated Data (AEAD) function.
 The use of AEAD also leads to the acrynym PKAE (public-key authenticated encryption).
 We use the term PKAE as a general term for this class of algorithms.

 § TSP Encryption and Decryption Primitives